 At Orchard Park we believe in educating the whole child, which means that support is not only just focused on academic areas.
 If a child is in receipt of Speech and Language Therapy, time is provided for them to work either individually or in a very small group with a teaching assistant on the targets and activities set by the Speech and Language Therapist.
 Equally if a child has social or emotional difficulties help is also provided.

-If a parent/carer is concerned about the progress that their child is making, they are encouraged to come into school and discuss this with their child’s class teacher or the SENCo.
+If a parent/carer is concerned about the progress that their child is making, they are encouraged to come into school and discuss this with their child’s class teacher or the Inclusion Leader.
 If the need for additional support is agreed then this will be provided as soon as reasonably possible.
-If it is felt that outside professionals should be requested to consult, assess or work with the child then the SENCo will complete the relevant paperwork in partnership with the parents/carers.
+If it is felt that outside professionals should be requested to consult, assess or work with the child then the Inclusion Leader will complete the relevant paperwork in partnership with the parents/carers.
 Outside professionals who may work within school are: the Speech and Language therapist, Specialist Teachers, the Educational Psychologist, Blue Smile therapists or the School Nurse.
 Other professionals who may become involved with a child outside of school are the Community Paediatrician, Physiotherapists, Occupational Therapists and Doctors from the Child and Adolescent Mental Health Services (CAMHS).

 The support and intervention groups that are currently offered at Orchard Park are: